Frequently Asked Questions

-Basic Police Academy courses are held at Gavilan College, Evergreen Valley College, the College of San Mateo and Monterey Peninsula College.
+Basic Police Academy courses are held at the Coyote Valley Campus of Gavilan College, the College of San Mateo and Monterey Peninsula College Public Safety Training Center in Seaside.
 Other courses are held throughout the region from South San Francisco to Salinas.
 To see the location of a particular course, click on Courses.

 Who are the instructors?